kamranahmed2000/GCP/google-cloudskillsboost/PCA/GSP345 - Build Infrastructure with Terraform on Google Cloud: Challenge Lab/Readme.md

 Add a remote backend to your configuration.
 Use and implement a module from the Terraform Registry.
 Re-provision, destroy, and update infrastructure.
-Test connectivity between the resources you've created.
+Test connectivity between the resources you've created..

 ***My details:***